soumya110183/verifAi/replit.md

 ## Overview

 VerifAI is an enterprise-grade Know Your Customer (KYC) document verification platform that combines OCR capabilities with advanced AI technologies.
-The platform leverages LangChain for AI orchestration, LangGraph for multi-step verification workflows, RAG (Retrieval Augmented Generation) for context-aware AI assistance, and ChromaDB for vector embeddings and semantic search.
+The platform uses LangChain for AI orchestration, LangGraph for multi-step verification workflows, RAG (Retrieval Augmented Generation) with ChromaDB for semantic document search, and OpenAI GPT-4o for document analysis and fraud detection.

-The core purpose is to automate identity document verification (passports, driver's licenses, national IDs), detect fraud patterns, calculate risk scores, and provide AI-powered assistance to compliance analysts.
+The application provides automated identity verification for passports, driver's licenses, and national IDs with real-time risk scoring, fraud pattern matching, and an AI-powered GenAI assistant for compliance analysts.

 ## User Preferences